tfgg/yournextmep/_candidates/eu2014/ukip/keith-crawford.md

 person: keith-crawford
 region: south-west
 party: ukip
-title: South West - UKIP - Keith Crawford
+title: Keith Crawford is running for MEP in South West for UKIP
 incumbent: false
 ---